Edmanbosch/APCSA-Java-Repo/README.md

 - Uses arrays and for loops to generate simple patterns.

 ## Quiz Project
-- Uses a loop and a switch statement to run the quiz.
+- Uses a while loop and a switch statement to run the quiz.
 - Each question is represented by an object that contains the question's data and a few helper functions.
 - Uses a class with a static method to obtain user input.